iziz/libPhoneNumber-iOS/libPhoneNumber-GeocodingParser/README.md

 1) The local system directory path to the desired destination to save the SQLite database files.
 Example: /Users/JohnDoe/Documents

-## Updating libPhoneNumber-iOS GeocodingMetadata.bundle
+## Updating libPhoneNumber-iOS GeocodingMetaData.bundle

 libPhoneNumber's geocoding metadata files are periodically updated by contributors.
-Please fetch the most recently updated geocoding data files by using this program and replace the current database files in GeocodingMetadata.bundle, found in the [libPhoneNumberGeocoding target](https://github.com/iziz/libPhoneNumber-iOS/tree/master/libPhoneNumberGeocoding/Metadata).
+Please fetch the most recently updated geocoding data files by using this program and replace the current database files in GeocodingMetaData.bundle, found in the [libPhoneNumberGeocoding target](https://github.com/iziz/libPhoneNumber-iOS/tree/master/libPhoneNumberGeocodingMetadata).

 Please contribute to libPhoneNumber-iOS library by creating a pull request to replace outdated databases with the up-to-date SQLite databases produced by this program.